nichtich/Catmandu-Importer-getJSON/README.md

     File caching uses file names based on MD5 of an URL so for instance `http://example.org/` is cached as `4389382917e51695b759543fdfd5f690.json`.

+- warn

+    Show error messages on the standard error.

 # METHODS

 ## time